 A young hairy woodpecker peeking out of its nest cavity.
 Incubation will last about 11-12 days and the young woodpeckers leave the nest in about 28-30 days after hatching.

 A hairy woodpecker feeding his young.
 Both parents feed the nestlings.
-The male may forage farther from nest, making fewer feeding trips with more food each time.
+The male may forage farther from the nest, making fewer feeding trips with more food each time.

 Both the male and female incubate the young.
 The male will sit on the eggs and broods the young during the night The female relieves him every morning and they alternate these duties throughout the day.